 After conversations with these talented folks, we managed to piece together some basic tenants or principles to the blending art … and some background detail to the trade.
 Keep in mind however, as Kathy states, “The rules are unwritten.”

-Kathy has been crafting her own blends for 10 years.
+Kathy crafted her own blends for over 10 years.
 Like a well-versed flavorologist, she details the correlation between the language of music and the harmony of spices.
 She spoke of amalgamating flavors and cascading notes.

 I created a rough analogy: If the palate is the instrument, then essentially the flavors become the notes.
 She adds, “Consider along the way texture, size (whole, ground).
 Think about the background, middle and top notes.”